UDTS | Christian Leadership Program Information

 We do not offer certification for lay ministry.
 As with ordination, lay ministry is certified through the individual's denominational judicatory.
 We provide the courses and evaluations, which may be used by your Presbytery, Association or other judicatory in your process of becoming a lay pastor.

-The CLP/CRE courses are graded on a Pass/Fail basis.
+The CLP courses are graded on a Pass/Fail basis.
 Passing a course is earned by successful completion of each instructor's course requirements.
-The courses do not carry seminary or university credit; however we do offer CEUs (continuing education units) for successful completion of each class.
+The courses do not carry seminary or university credit; however, we do offer CEUs (continuing education units) for successful completion of each class.
 A letter of completion is provided for each course successfully completed.

-Once you have completed all eight of Dubuque Seminary's core CLP/CRE courses, you can apply for a Certificate in Congregational Leadership, and you are eligible to participate in our May Commencement Ceremony!
+Once you have completed all eight of the University of Dubuque Theological Seminary's core Christian Leadership Program courses, you can apply for a Certificate in Congregational Leadership, and you are eligible to participate in our Spring Commencement Ceremony!
 Click Here to fill out the form!

 Is Online Learning Right for Me?